eye-division/rosa-prod-site/_projects/nottingham-trent-university---video-production.md

       the 20th century to the present day
 ---

-Over two years we have filmed all over England from the rooftops overlooking the Houses of Parliament, to an empty airfield in Lincolnshire, to the streets of Nottingham.&nbsp; We work with teams of academics from the university and the Wiley Education Services learning designers to present the teachers to students across the world on these online courses, and give a flavour of life at the university in Nottingham and across the UK.
+Over two years we have filmed all over England from the rooftops overlooking the Houses of Parliament, to an empty airfield in Lincolnshire, to the streets of Nottingham.
+We work with teams of academics from the university and the Wiley Education Services learning designers to present the teachers to students across the world on these online courses, and give a flavour of life at the university in Nottingham and across the UK.